Live Laparoscopic Video Retrieval with Compressed Uncertainty: Introduction

 In recent years, content-based retrieval has emerged as an important topic for research, as well as an increasingly powerful reference tool for the general public.
 Services known as \textit{reverse image search engines} such as TinEye, Bing or Google Image Search are able to quickly sift through vast quantities of images to return those most similar to a picture submitted by their users.
 This search modality truly captures the visual content of the query, and can be used to quickly collect rich information on any object or scene encountered, to a degree unachievable by the conventional text-based method.

 A reference tool of this caliber based on video, which is a much more informative medium than static image data, could provide similar convenience and versatility in the context of laparoscopic surgery.
 Useful post-operative applications include surgical training, in order to find cases of interest to study; or reporting and patient data indexing, in order to trace the history of incidents and other important landmarks in procedures.
+In practice, this can take the form of an interface displaying similar cases, refreshing search results automatically; this can be shown directly to surgeons in an operating room, or broadcast to an external monitoring setup acting as a "surgical control tower" \citep{pietro_control_tower}.
 Considering the high growth potential of surgical video data repositories (for example, over 1M laparoscopic cholecystectomies are performed in the United States each year \citep{n_chol}), efficient navigation tools will be required in order to support the applications mentioned above.
 In that regard, unsupervised content-based video retrieval is particularly fitting: since no manual tags or annotations are required, this approach easily scales up to immense quantities of untagged data.

 Intraoperative use cases are even more interesting to consider for laparoscopy, due to the technically challenging nature of this type of procedure: for all its clinical benefits, such as decreased pain, shorter recoveries and decreased infection risks, operating with an unintuitive set of instruments and indirect vision can be a source of confusion and errors \citep{pietro_cvs}.
 Those can be alleviated by adequate reference tools: assuming a large enough database of recorded surgeries is available, quick navigation based solely on the video feed of the current procedure could provide reference extensive enough to cover any clinical scenario encountered.
 This would include unusual patient anatomies as well as rare incidents such as cases of severe bleeding, device failure or surgical errors; most interestingly, matching surgeries with adverse post-operative outcomes may be signaled to surgeons.